sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_11.rst

 | Alternative model: | ``outcome ~ A + B + C + B * C`` |
 +--------------------+---------------------------------+

-Anyway, just to give you a sense of how the Type II tests play out, here’s the full table of tests that would be applied in a three-way factorial ANOVA:
+Anyway, just to give you a sense of how the Type 2 tests play out, here’s the full table of tests that would be applied in a three-way factorial ANOVA: